Geographical distribution of Urdu speakers: Fall of the Mughal Empire

 The end of Muslim rule saw a large number of unemployed Indian Muslim horsemen, who were employed in the army of the East India Company.
 Thus 75% of the cavalry branch of the British army was composed of a social group referred to as the "Hindustani Mahomedans".
-This included Indian Muslim Baradaris of the Urdu-Hindustani Belt such as the Ranghar (Rajput Muslims), Sheikhs, Sayyids, Mughals, and Indianized Pathans.
+This included Indian Muslim Baradaris of the Hindi Belt such as the Ranghar (Muslim Rajputs), Sheikhs, Sayyids, Mughals, and Indianised Pathans.
 British officers such as Skinner, Gardner and Hearsay had become leaders of irregular cavalry that preserved the traditions of Mughal cavalry, which had a political purpose because it absorbed pockets of cavalrymen who might otherwise become disaffected plunderers.
 The Governor-general insisted that it was incumbent upon the British to "give military employment" to various north Indian Muslim soldiers, particularly those "formerly engaged in military service of the Native powers".
 The lingua franca spoken in the army was a form of Urdu referred to in colonial usage as "military Hindustani".